99zardoz/github.io/README.md

 There was also involvement in systems analysis, 3rd line support and testing.

 ## Education
-Currently studying on the Data Analystics Career Accelerator course with LSE and Fourthrev Learning data analysis using Excel, SQL, Tableau, Python and R
+Currently studying on the Data Analytics Career Accelerator course with LSE and FourthRev Learning data analysis using Excel, SQL, Tableau, Python and R

 BSc Physics 2:1 Leicester University (1996)